-4.3 KNEELING POSITION

-ISSF STR 6.3 (Smallbore/Bigbore/Air)
+4.3 KNEELING POSITION ISSF STR 6.3 (Smallbore/Bigbore/Air)

 The shooter may touch the firing point surface with the toe of the right foot, the right knee and the left foot.
 The rifle must be held with both hands and the right shoulder.
 The left elbow must be supported on the left knee.
 The point of the elbow must not be more than 100 mm over or 150 mm behind the point of the knee.
-The rifle may be supported by the sling but the fore-end behind the left hand or any part of the rifle must not rest on the sling or its attachments.
-If the kneeling roll is placed under the instep of the right foot, the foot must not be turned at an angle of more than 45 degrees.
+The rifle may be supported by the sling but the fore-end behind the left hand or any part of the right foot, the foot must not be turned at an angle of more than 45 degrees.
 If the kneeling roll is not used, the foot may be placed at any angle.
 This may include placing the side of the foot and the lower leg in contact with the surface of the firing point.
 No portion of the upper leg or buttocks may touch the surface at any point.
 The shooter may kneel completely on the shooting mat (Rule 2.5) or may have one or two of three points of contact (toe, knee, foot) on the mat.